prevwong/reka.js/docs/guides/realtime.md

 );
 ```

-### WebRTC extra: How to set initial State in Yjs locally
+### Bonus: How to set initial State in Yjs locally with WebRTC

 In the above example with WebRTC, we're loading the initial `State` in Reka by getting the state that exists in the Yjs document.

-However, as you may expect - the document in Yjs is empty initially.
+However, as you may expect - the document in Yjs is empty initially, which could be problematic for Yjs in determining the initial state.
 So, if you would like to setup an initial `State` with some `ComponentComponent`s locally, there're a few extra steps that you will have to do:

 #### 1) Create a script that generates a Yjs update